-This year we celebrate the 350th Anniversary of the 1662 Book of Common Prayer, a book which remains the official doctrinal foundation of most of the Churches in the global Anglican Communion.
+In 2013 we celebrated the 350th Anniversary of the 1662 Book of Common Prayer, a book which remains the official doctrinal foundation of most of the Churches in the global Anglican Communion.
 Before the 16th century there was no uniform liturgy and this book was a bold attempt at uniformity.
 It was compiled by Thomas Cranmer, Archbishop of Canterbury and leader of the Reformation, who was later burnt at the stake for his beliefs.

 He based his text largely on the use of materials traditionally used in the church.